The Green Sheet: The Autobahnen, Autoroutes and Motorways of European Payments

 If you were to set off from Luxembourg City and drive north, it would take you five hours to get to Amsterdam in the Netherlands.
 On the way, you’d pass through Belgium and, if you wanted, you could have a quick detour into Germany.

 Leave Houston, TX and drive north and, provided you have stuck to speed limits, five hours later you will still be in the Lone Star State.

 Just like our cars, Europe might seem a little more compact than the US, but it is a complicated market for anyone seeking to access it.
 Yet it is also a lucrative market.
-Ecommerce is growing faster in the EU than in the US1 and smart US merchants will want to take advantage of it.
+Ecommerce is growing faster in the EU than in the US (Retail Research, 2016) and smart US merchants will want to take advantage of it.

 In this article, we focus on the three biggest markets in the EU: France, Germany and the United Kingdom.
 We’ll look at the trends and idiosyncrasies of each of the territories and consider what merchants, and others who want to trade in these markets, need to know to operate successfully and in compliance with local regulations.

 One of the most straightforward things about cross-border commerce in the EU is that all the member states use the same currency – the Euro.

 Unfortunately, this is not the case.
 The EU has 28 members but nine of them don’t use the Euro, and the UK is one of them.

 British membership of the Euro (and, indeed, the EU) is a controversial topic in the UK and, for the foreseeable future, it will retain the pound as its currency.

 So, the first challenge for anyone wanting to do business with the ‘Big Three’ of European commerce is that they will have to deal with both the Pound and the Euro.